NLnetLabs/routinator/source/output-formats.rst

       validity of the ROA itself, and *chainValidity* the validity considering the validity of the certificates along the validation chain.

-      For assertions from local exceptions, *path* will provide the path of the local exceptions file and, optionally, *comment* will provide the comment if given for the assertion.
+      For assertions from :ref:`local exceptions
+      <doc_routinator_local_exceptions>`, *path* will provide the path of the
+      local exceptions file and, optionally, *comment* will provide the comment if given for the assertion.

       Please note that the output in ``jsonext`` format will be quite large.